ENSTA Paris: Academics

 ENSTA Paris is a Grande École, a French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
 Similar to the Ivy League in the United States, Oxbridge in the UK, and C9 League in China, Grandes Écoles are elite academic institutions that admit students through an extremely competitive process.
-Grandes Écoles typically they have much smaller class sizes and student bodies than public universities in France, and many of their programs are taught in English.
-While most Grandes Écoles are more expensive than French universities, ENSTA Paris charges the same tuition fees: €243 annually for the Master’s degree in 2021/2022 International internships, study abroad opportunities, and close ties with government and the corporate world are a hallmark of the Grandes Écoles.
+Grandes Écoles typically have much smaller class sizes and student bodies than public universities in France, and many of their programs are taught in English.
+While most Grandes Écoles are more expensive than French universities, ENSTA Paris charges the same tuition fees: €243 annually for the master's degree in 2021/2022.
+International internships, study abroad opportunities, and close ties with government and the corporate world are a hallmark of the Grandes Écoles.
 Degrees from ENSTA Paris are accredited by the Conférence des Grandes Écoles and awarded by the Ministry of National Education (France) (Le Ministère de L'éducation Nationale).
-Alums go on to occupy elite positions within government, administration, and corporate firms in France.
+Alumni go on to occupy elite positions within government, administration, and corporate firms in France.